 At Sei Bella, a microblading service take between 3 and 4 hours.
 30 minutes to 1 hour of the initial service is simply shaping your brows to your ideal look before any microblading at all begins.
 The actual service takes between 1-2 hours, and a 1 hour follow-up service is included in the cost.
 Some artists will tell you they work free-hand or immediately begin microblading your brows without spending the time to shape them properly first...we HIGHLY discourage clients from using an artist who does this.

 Microblading is a highly visible, semi-permanent makeup procedure and you should feel 100% confident in what the end result will look like before any microblading takes place.

 What does a properly microbladed brow look like?

-This brow was done by Leah.
 Notice it is difficult to distinguish the microblading from the real hair.
+Done by Sarah.

-This brow was done by Sarah.
 We will shape and add fullness to your current brows, not just fill in what is already there.
+Done by Sarah.

 How long does Microblading last?

 Since microblading pigments are not implanted into the skin as deep as a traditional tattoo, the area will naturally fade over time.
 Depending on your skin type, age, sun exposure, and the products you use, it could last anywhere between 1 and 2 years.Depending on your skin type and care, the pigment will fade slowly over 18-24 months.

 The pigment is applied with a specific Phibrows tool that has a row of several fine needles to create thin hair like marks in the skin.
 Your artist will choose needles and the blade type according to the technique and the skin type.
 The pigment is bladed just below the epidermis and the most shallow part of the dermis, making extremely fine natural looking hair strokes.
 A very natural result is achieved, as the hairs are bladed into the skin according to the natural hair growth direction.
 A touch up is included 4-6 weeks after your initial treatment.